BackofenLab/RNAProt/README.md

 rnaprot predict --in NORAD_lncRNA_gene_gp_out --train-in PUM2_K562_IDR_train_out --out PUM2_K562_NORAD_predict_out --mode 2 --plot-top-profiles
 ```

-Note that in this example we did not filter out sites that overlap with the NORAD gene region from `PUM2_K562_IDR_peaks.bed` prior to training.
-To filter out the overlapping sites, we can use intersectBed (from bedtools) for BED file intersection calculation, and again run `rnaprot gt`, `rnaprot train`, and `rnaprot predict`:
+Note that in this example we did not filter out sites from `PUM2_K562_IDR_peaks.bed` that overlap with the NORAD gene region prior to training.
+These sites indeed exist, as we can see in the `rnaprot gt` HTML report (Target region overlap statistics), so for an unbiased prediction we need remove them first.
+For this we use bedtools intersectBed, and again run `rnaprot gt`, `rnaprot train`, and `rnaprot predict`:

 ```
 intersectBed -a PUM2_K562_IDR_peaks.bed -b ENSG00000260032.bed -v -s > PUM2_K562_IDR_peaks_no2norad.bed